prodevmentor/blog/_posts/01-11-18-Redux_Demystified.md

   };
 ```

 There are many styles of writing actions, but I always write mine in the style of being called in Context thus having Dispatch provided.
-There are other ways of doing it but this wraps the action and firer together, which I like a lot.
+There are other ways of doing it but this wraps the action and trigger together, which I like a lot.
 Axois is a 3rd party library I use to make API calls.

 # Dispatch, Store, and Connect?